Posting seeds the Fair-Dinkum-Seeds way.

 Oh yeah, on a final note, we don’t have any hidden postage charges so there is no unhappy surprises at the checkout.
 Everything sent within Australia is FREE STANDARD POSTAGE.

-International postage is an extra $7.50 flat rate on all orders to cover the extra cost, hassle and paper work involved.
+International postage is an extra $40.00 flat rate to cover the extra cost, hassle and paper work involved, and at that price it isn’t something we recommend.